Stephanie’s Vision for District 3.

 8. Increase access to our local waterways and lakes for recreational purposes.

-9. Utilize our local public safety resources on actually increasing local public safety, not on enforcing discriminatory federal and state immigration policies.
+9. Utilize our local public safety resources on increasing local public safety, not on enforcing discriminatory federal and state immigration policies.

 Investing in Clean Energy and a Healthier Future